 Donating your car to charity can result in significant tax savings if you include it in your charitable contribution deduction.
-The Internal Revenue Service (IRS) requires you to calculate your deduction in one of two ways, depending on how the charity uses your donation:
+The Internal Revenue Service (IRS) requires you to calculate your tax deduction in one of two ways, depending on how the charity uses your donation:

 Step 1: Find out how much the charity sold the car for

-Use the price the charity obtains for your car in a sale as the amount of your deduction.
+Use the price the charity sells your car for as the amount of your deduction.
 For example, if the charity sells the car at auction for $3,000, your deduction is limited to $3,000, even if the fair market value is $4,500.

 Step 2: Determine the car's fair market value